w4jcb/dotfiles-ubuntu/README.md

 curl https://raw.githubusercontent.com/w4jcb/dotfiles/master/install.sh | bash

-Requirements for dotfiles to run git gdebi pip3
+Requirements for dotfiles to run => git, gdebi pip3

 Also with Ubuntu 20.04 you will need..